avinor/tau/README.md

 }
 ```

-9. Running `tau plan` now first creates a temporary dependency module called `vnet` to resolve the output from that module.
-It will read the configuration file `vnet.hcl` and read the backend settings.
-It then creates a data source for remote state to read the output from other module.
-It never depends on executing the dependant module, just reading from its remote state.
-Once state has been read it will substitute that into input variables.
+9. When running `tau plan` now it will try to resolve the dependencies first by reading the output variables from dependencies remote state.
+By using the remote state it only needs access to the state file for dependency, and not require to execute any terraform commands.
+Once read from remote state it will use that as input variable when running `terraform plan`.

 10. In addition to reading from another module output it might be necessary to read secrets too.
-Any `data` blocks defined in configuration file will be resolved similar to dependencies.
+Any `data` blocks defined in configuration file will be resolved first and sent as input to module.

 ```terraform
 data "azurerm_key_vault_secret" "sp" {